-The Trust is currently consulting on its schools’ admission arrangements for September 2020 entry.
+The Trust has consulted on its schools' admission arrangements for September 2020 entry.

 Franciscan became part of the Graveney Trust in September 2018.

-As a result, responsibility for admission to the school has transferred from the Local Authority to the Graveney Trust.
-The Trust proposes introducing a new admissions criterion giving priority to the children of staff working at the school, as is the case in its other schools.
-It also proposes to bring its Nursery admission criteria in line with those of Franciscan Primary School.
+As a result, responsibilty for admission to the school transferred from the Local Authority to the Graveney Trust.
+The Trust proposed introducing a new admissions criterion giving priority to the children of staff working at the school, as is the case in its other schools.
+It also proposed to bring its Nursery admission criteria in line with those of Franciscan Primary School.

-Please see attached consultation notice and the admission criteria for September 2020 for Franciscan Primary School.
+The consultation has finished and the changes to the criteria have been finalised.
+Please see attched the admission criteria for September 2020 for Franciscan Primary School.

-CLOSING DATE FOR RECEPTION ADMISSIONS IS 15TH JANUARY 2019.
+CLOSING DATE FOR RECEPTION ADMISSIONS WAS 15TH JANUARY 2020.

-If you applied online you will be emailed the outcome of your application on the evening of 16 April 2019.
-If you applied on a paper form, you will be sent an outcome letter by first class mail on 16 April 2019.
+If you applied online you will be emailed the outcome of your application on the evening of 16 April 2020.
+If you applied on a paper form, you will be sent an outcome letter by first class mail on 16 April 2020.
+Please also see information in Choose a Wandsworth Primary School.

-The following information is taken from the Choosing Nursery Education in Wandsworth booklet.
+The following information is taken from the Choosing Early Education in Wandsworth.

 Franciscan Primary School Nursery and Reception spaces are subject to a priority area.
 Children living in the areas are given priority over those living elsewhere.
 However living in a priority area does not guarantee a place at the school.
 This will depend on the demand for places from people living in the priority area in a particular year.
 Parents are advised to apply to other schools as well, in case their application is unsuccessful.